local-ch/lhc/docs/configuration.md

 Configuration
 ===

-## Configure LHC on initialisation
+## Configure LHC on initialization

-If you want to configure LHC on initialisation (like in a Rails initializer, environment.rb or application.rb), you could run into the problem that certain configurations can only be set once.
+If you want to configure LHC on initialization (like in a Rails initializer, `environment.rb` or `application.rb`), you could run into the problem that certain configurations can only be set once.
-You can use `LHC.configure` to prevent the initialisation problem.
+You can use `LHC.configure` to prevent the initialization problem.
 Take care that you only use `LHC.configure` once, because it is actually reseting previously made configurations and applies the new once.

 ```ruby